 Yes, I know that you are project manager, not a coach or a mentor, but it’s in yours and in the project’s interest (ok, well, it should be in everyone’s interest) that people are committed and focused.
-So it’s strongly advised to invest some time in learning some techniques for bringing focus to involved in the project and obtain a productive work ethic.
+So it’s strongly advised to invest some time in learning some techniques for bringing focus to everyone involved in the project and obtain a productive work ethic.

 We tend to try to add as many tasks as possible on our “to-dos” without truly working towards the end goal, and sometimes even without knowing why are we doing all of this.
 This is part of the so-called Cult of Busyness, our tendency to embrace busyness instead of focusing on what’s really important only.
 And no, once and for all, being busy does not equate to being productive.

 I wrote extensively about how to escape from the Cult of Busyness and join the cabal of productivity here: The Cult of Busyness and the Death of Productivity